 - To ensure the physical security of Lipman Karas’ systems, staff and premises (including the use of CCTV equipment and access passes);

-- To meet Lipman Karas’ legal, regulatory and ethical obligations (including in respect of managing potential conflicts of interest); and
+- To meet Lipman Karas’ legal, regulatory and ethical obligations (including in respect of managing potential conflicts of interest);

-- To market Lipman Karas’ services.
+- With the consent of the data subject, to market Lipman Karas’ services.

-Lawful Bases for Processing Personal Data
+Lawful Bases for Processing Personal Information

 Lipman Karas’ lawful bases for processing personal data are any one or more of the following: